 When you're new to the world of the non-toxic, more natural lifestyle you can feel like a stranger in a strange land.
 You might hear words like "ashwagandha" roll effortlessly off the beautifully hydrated lips of earthy-looking humans who seem grounded and healthy as can be.

 Plus there are so many products you use daily that need to be replaced with healthier options.
 It takes time to get to know the companies producing non-toxic products.
 You want to make sure they are transparent about their process, sourcing, and uphold their promises.

 Don't be intimidated or think you have to be an "earthy"—or even well-hydrated—human to learn to choose far healthier products.
-Toss out the stereotypes right along with the toxins.
+Toss out the stereotypes right along with the toxins in beauty products.
 No matter who you are, where you're from, you deserve to find products that work for you without loading your body with chemicals that work against you.

 Know What's Going On, and In, Your Skin

 Did you know that your skin is the largest organ of your body?
 It's true.
 While our skin does provide an important barrier, it also does its own version of ingesting everything you put on it.
 Skin carries things to the inside of your body that you put on the outside.
 So reading labels and knowing what's going on your skin matters...a lot.

 The founders and creators of Pit Liquor know our skin literally drinks in what's slathered on it and that most traditional deodorants are loaded with things like aluminum.
 The metal may help curb perspiration, but can come with a cost that is something to sweat.
 Queen Elizabeth I, one of England's most celebrated monarchs, would likely tell you to steer clear of putting metal on your skin every day.